 The prototype mWCL sensor array was calibrated using a variety of salt solutions expected on Enceladus with concentrations varying from 10-6 to 10-2 M. It was then characterized by performing analyses using simulants based on the known or modelled ocean chemistries of Earth and Enceladus, respectively.
 Selectivity coefficients were determined for the ISEs using the fixed interference method (FIM) and the matched potential method (MPM).
 With these values and the Nikolsky-Eisenman equation, we have shown that it would be possible for the mWCL to accurately measure the activities of soluble species in the presence of interferants and thus determine the ionic composition of Enceladus' oceans.

 Figure 3.
-Prototype of the flow-through mWCL [13].
+Prototype of the flow-through mWCL [13]. |

 The Microfluidic Icy-world Chemical Analyzer (MICA)

-In collaboration with NASA-Ames and JPL, and funded by a NASA ICEE2 grant, we are also developing a more advanced version of the mWCL, the Microfluidic Icy-world Chemical Analyzer (MICA), for possible inclusion on the Enceladus Orbilander [12,13] or other missions to Europa [16,17] or Mars.
+In collaboration with NASA-Ames and JPL, and funded by a NASA grant, we are helping develop a more advanced version of the mWCL, the Microfluidic Icy-world Chemical Analyzer (MICA), for possible inclusion on the proposed Enceladus Orbilander [12,13] or other missions to Europa [16,17] or Mars.
 MICA (Figures 4 & 5) is a sample-processor-integrated, microfluidic implementation of the Phoenix WCL.
 It leverages and builds on: (1) four successful cubesat microfluidic bioanalytical payloads proven in Earth orbit; (2) a nanosat biopayload for deep space flight, to be delivered in 2021; (3) the microfluidic WCL (mWCL) and Sample Processor for Life on Icy worlds (SPLIce) NASA COLDTech projects

 Figure 4.
 Functional block diagram of MICA showing (1) manifold, (2) dual sensor arrays, (3) externally-mounted sample-intake system, (4) reagent storage, (5) electronics, and (6) pressure and temperature measurement and closed-loop control [17].